zhenghaohe/philipcdavis.github.io/_posts/2014-08-26-making-wagonpool.markdown

 However, I realized I needed to get a stronger grasp on Object Oriented Programing.

 I read Matt Neuburg's [iOS fundamentals](http://www.amazon.com/iOS-Programming-Fundamentals-Objective-C-Basics/dp/1491945575/ref=sr_1_2?ie=UTF8&qid=1409103316&sr=8-2) front to back.
-This was an indispensable investment.
+This was an invaluable investment.
 The first five chapters were especially helpful since they covered the fundamentals of iOS development.
 At the same time, I was coding every night and putting into practice what I was learning.

 After I finished the book, there was still much to be done.
 I let myself go down rabbit holes to better understand MVC patterns, auto layout, delegation, and animation.